Frequently Asked Questions

 Question: How do I determine my position on the Accepted Applicants List?

-Answer: Following your participation in the entrance examination, you will be mailed a test result letter with your examination scores.
+Answer: Following your participation in the entrance examination, you will be mailed and/or emailed a test result letter with your examination scores.
 The letter will state whether you have passed or failed the examination.
 If you pass the examination, the letter will also list the name and telephone number of your assigned Apprentice Coordinator.
-You can contact your Apprentice Coordinator with any questions you may have about the program, including your position on the Accepted Applicants List.
+It is important to keep your information current with the Operating Engineers Training Trust in order to receive important communications.

 Question: If I am on the Accepted Applicants List, or once indentured as an apprentice, can I search for work by soliciting contractors?